Arba'in pilgrimage: Origins

-Among the largest annual gatherings
+The world's largest annual gathering

 A mother and daughter participating in the 2015 Arba'in pilgrimage.

 Handicapped men participating in the Arba'in pilgrimage between Najaf and Karbala on foot.

 Arba'in is a day of pilgrimage to the shrine of Husayn in Karbala, Iraq.
 Pilgrims arrive there in large numbers, often on foot.
 The most popular route is Najaf to Karbala, as many pilgrims first travel to Najaf and then walk from there to Karbala, some eighty kilometers away, which takes about three days on foot.
 Along the way, volunteers provide the pilgrims with free meals and services.
 In Karbala alone, seven thousand of such hospitality units (mawakib, mawkib) were set up in 2014.
 Indeed, this generosity and hospitality are said to characterize the Arba'in pilgrimage.
 When the pilgrims finally reach the shrine of Husayn in Karbala, they recite the ziyara of Arba'in, a supplication for this occasion.

 As with other Shia rituals of Karbala, the Arba'in pilgrimage was banned by the Iraqi president Saddam Hussein, who favored the Sunni community in Iraq, and viewed large Shia rituals as a political threat.
 The pilgrimage was revived immediately after the deposal of Saddam in 2003, with the total attendance numbers for this multi-day event growing from two million participants in that year to nine million in 2008, and around twenty million in 2014, making that year's pilgrimage the second largest gathering in history.
 The figure reached twenty-two million in 2015, according to Iraq's state-run media.
 In 2016, al-Khoei Foundation estimated around twenty-two million pilgrims.
 Even though the Hindu festival Kumbh Mela draws a larger crowd, it is held once every three years, which makes the Arba'in pilgrimage "the world's largest annual gathering in one place."